VMBS Code of Professional Conduct

 6. Mistreatment of staff, students, faculty, preceptors, guests, support personnel, administrators, or professional or lay community members, including, but not limited to, the following: making remarks (face‐to‐face or in online venues such as social media) with the intent to offend, publicly embarrass, or humiliate; denying reasonable opportunities for training or advancement; or giving lower evaluations than earned vs. delivering equitable treatment to all and ensuring that each individual has the opportunity to succeed.

 7. Retaliation based on formal or informal measures to address concerns about professional conduct or retaliation based on professional disagreements vs. having high expectations and holding others, and ourselves, accountable for behaviors in a fair and equitable manner.

 8. Littering or defacing of facilities vs. showing pride in the work and learning environment and helping to ensure its cleanliness and functionality.

 9. Withholding of information needed to perform job duties or required for professional or educational advancement vs. supporting an open, collaborative environment where each member’s success is seen as a success of the team.

-The faculty, staff, and students of the college take grievances seriously and will seek to resolve them in a timely manner.
+The faculty, staff, and students of the school take grievances seriously and will seek to resolve them in a timely manner.
 We understand that at times someone may feel uncomfortable addressing such concerns directly.
 In these instances, the aggrieved are encouraged to bring their concern to the attention of the appropriate personnel.
-If a member of the college—staff, student, or faculty—has a concern, they should contact a supervisor, the department head, or a member of the CVMBS executive committee.
+If a member of the school—staff, student, or faculty—has a concern, they should contact a supervisor, the department head, or a member of the VMBS executive committee.
 For those who would be more comfortable contacting an outside person, appropriate offices are listed at the end of this document.

 University Rules and Standard Administrative Procedures